 Again, both riders come with the policy at no additional cost.

-- Answers to the 3 health questions
+- Answers to the two health questions

 Whoever is purchasing the coverage will need to provide this information:

 - Relationship to the children

 - Phone number

 - Beneficiary names (if other than you)